totemic-tools/perceptible_id/README.md

 # Perceptible ID

-A customizable ID generator which, by default, is limited to the following 22 English characters:
+A customizable ID generator for Elixir which, by default, is limited to the following 22 English characters:

 ```elixir
 [a, b, c, d, e, f, h, i, j, k, m, n, o, p, r, s, t, w, x, y, 3, 4]